-Oil Pulling is an easy process that only takes 15-20 minutes a day, by which healing organisms in certain oils actually attach and pull toxins from your bloodstream ridding you of the harm that causes most of our medical problems today.
+Oil Pulling is an easy process that only takes 15-20 minutes a day, by which healing organisms in coconut oil actually attach and pull toxins from your bloodstream ridding you of the harm that causes many of our medical problems today.

-Oil pulling is simply rinsing your mouth with oil, whether you use sunflower oil, sesame, or coconut oil.
-Because the toxins attach to the oil's mucous membrane, you simply spit it out to ensure you do not reintroduce those harmful toxins back into your system.
-It is important to understand that during the oil-pulling process one's metabolism is intensified.
+Oil pulling is simply rinsing your mouth with coconut oil.
+(Some people prefer sunflower or sesame oil).
+Because the toxins attach to the oil’s mucous membrane, you simply spit it out to ensure you do not reintroduce those harmful toxins back into your system.
+It is important to understand that during the oil-pulling process one’s metabolism is intensified.
 This leads to improved health.

 - Arterio Thrombosis